 - where a representative of your ad network recognizes the child-directed nature of the content.

-11. I operate an ad network.
-I receive a list of websites from a parents’ organization, advocacy group or someone else, which says that the websites are child-directed.
+2. I operate a social media plug-in.
+I receive a list of websites from a parents’ organization, advocacy group or someone else, which says that these websites are using my plug-in and are child-directed.
 Does this give me actual knowledge of the child-directed nature of these sites?

 It’s unlikely the receipt of a list of purportedly child-directed websites alone would constitute actual knowledge.
 You would have no duty to investigate.
 It's possible, however, that you will receive screenshots or other forms of concrete information that do give you actual knowledge that the website is directed at children.
 If you receive information and are uncertain whether the site is child-directed, you may ordinarily rely on a specific affirmative representation from the website operator that its content is not child-directed.
 For this purpose, a website operator would not be deemed to have provided a specific affirmative representation if it merely accepts a standard provision in your Terms of Service stating that, by incorporating your code, the first party agrees that it is not child directed.

 3. I operate an ad network and am considering participating in a system in which first-party sites could signal their child-directed status to me, such as by explicit signaling from the embedding webpage to ad networks.
 I understand that I would have “actual knowledge” if I collect information from users on a first-party site that has signaled its child-directed status.
 Are there any benefits to me if I participate in such a system?

 Such a system could provide more certainty for you.
 If the system requires the first-party site to affirmatively certify whether it is “child-directed” or “not child-directed,” and the site signals that it is “not child-directed,” you may ordinarily rely on such a representation.
 Such reliance is advisable, however, only if first parties affirmatively signal that their sites or services are “not child-directed."
 You could not set that option for them as the default.